 Should I Pay For Postage on the RSVP Notes?

-Yes, it is common courtesy to include a stamped envelope or postcard for your guests to submit their RSVPs with.
+Yes, it’s common courtesy to include a stamped envelope or postcard for your guests to submit their RSVPs with.

 If the Venue Is a Hotel, Am I Expected To Pay For Guests’ Accommodations?

-Whether your venue has accommodations on-site or not, you are not expected to pay for your guests’ stays during your wedding weekend.
+Whether your venue has accommodations on-site or not, you’re not expected to pay for your guests’ stays during your wedding weekend.
 If the venue is a hotel, guests can book directly through the staff.
-If it’s a glamping retreat and you’re paying for tents in advance, figure out a payment system through the venue or event manager so that you’re not the one in charge of collecting payments.

 Although it’s not necessary, you can choose to cover accommodation costs for close friends and family or subsidize room costs for guests, but you’re in no way obligated to do so.